thesse1/webmethods-api-gateway-staging/README.md

 Note that the userName and password attributes are represented by placeholders.
 They are replaced during build by the content of the respective pipeline variables.

-> Note: The password in an HTTP Transport security alias must be provided in base-64-encoded form.
+> Note: The password in an HTTP Transport security alias must be provided in base-64-encoded form, so the value of the (secret) replacement variable must also be provided in base-64-encoded form.

 ## aliases.json configuration of environment-specific alias values for negative test cases